(The First One) Talkabout Spring 1984

 Parish council news

-Helmdon country scene In 1983 we lost about 25 trees out of 50 planted.
-This year, the majority of the 45 planted are growing well.
-Since 1979 (when the effect of Dutch elm disease around the village was obvious) approximately 200 native trees have been planted with the guidance of the Parish tree committee…..
+One of the few only good things that can be said about the rain we’ve had this year is that the young trees planted around the village last autumn have got off to a much better start than the 1985 planting.
+During that hot summer we lost about 25 trees out of 50 planted.
+This year the majority of the 45 planted are growing well…..
+Since 1979 (when the effect of Dutch elm disease around the village was obvious) approximately 200 British native trees have been planted with guidance from the Parish council tree committee.

-The parish council will have to probably pay a rent of £100 to the Northants County Council for the use of the playing field.
+The Parish Council will probably have to pay a rent of £100 per annum to the Northants County Council for the use of the playing field.

 Helmdon Fellowship of Retired People